-The Audit, Compensation, Finance, and Governance and Corporate Responsibility Committees of the board are each composed solely of independent directors.
+The Audit, Compensation, and Governance and Corporate Responsibility Committees of the board are each composed solely of independent directors.
 Our Internal Audit Department reports ultimately to the board's Audit Committee.

 Involvement of Senior Management and Independent Advisors

-The Audit Committee meets separately with the company's director of Internal Audit and the company's external auditors.
-The chair of the Audit Committee regularly meets with the company's external auditors and members of the Internal Audit Department outside of committee meetings.
+The Audit Committee meets separately with the Company's director of Internal Audit and the Company's external auditors.
+The chair of the Audit Committee regularly meets with the Company's external auditors and members of the Internal Audit Department outside of committee meetings.

-The Compensation Committee engaged F.W.
+The Compensation Committee has engaged F.W.
 Cook, an independent consultant who does no other work for the Company.

-Performance Evaluation and Responsibility
+Performance Evaluation and Succession Planning